Four Soviets Walk the Dog-Improved Bounds for Computing the Fr\'echet Distance: Building a Lookup Table

-We simultaneously propagate the boxes in $B$ through $T$, proceeding level by level.
+We now simultaneously propagate the boxes in $B$ through $T$, proceeding level by level.
 In the first level, all of $B$ is assigned to the root of $T$.
 Then, we go through the nodes of one level of $T$, from left to right.
 Let $v$ be the current node of $T$.
 We consider each elementary box $b$ assigned to $v$.
-We determine the next partial door-order for $b$, and we append $b$ to the queue for this partial door-order---the queue is addressed through the corresponding record, so all elementary boxes with the same next partial door-order end up in the same queue.
+We determine the next incomplete door-order for $b$, and we append $b$ to the queue for this incomplete door-order---the queue is addressed through the corresponding record, so all elementary boxes with the same next incomplete door-order end up in the same queue.
 Next, we go through the nodes of the next level, again from left to right.
 Let $v'$ be the current node.
-The node $v'$ corresponds to a next partial door-order $\sigma$ that extends the known signature of its parents.
+The node $v'$ corresponds to a next incomplete door-order $\sigma$ that extends the known signature of its parents.
 We consider the queue stored at the record for $\sigma$.
 By construction, the elementary boxes that should be assigned to $v'$ appear consecutively at the beginning of this queue.
 We remove these boxes from the queue and assign them to $v'$.
 After this, all the queues are empty, and we can continue by propagating the boxes to the next level.
 During this procedure, we traverse each node of $T$ a constant number of times, and in each level of the $T$ we consider all the boxes in $B$.
 Since $T$ has $o(n)$ nodes, the total running time is $O(n + m\tau)$.

 For the second stage, the data structure works just as in the word RAM case, because no table lookup is necessary.
 Again, we need $O(\tau \log \tau)$ steps to process one box.

-After the second stage we obtain the combinatorial reachability structure of the box in constant time since we precomputed this information for each box.
+After the second stage, we obtain the combinatorial reachability structure of the box in constant time since we precomputed this information for each box (Lemma~\ref{lem:reachability}).
 Thus, we have shown the following lemma, independently of the computational model.